-This daycare is a State and City licensed daycare home.
-I meet the safety, health and nutritional standards.
-I am CPR and First Aid certified, and the meals I serve are monitored by the USDA Food Program.
-Taking care of children is my choice of profession.
-I enjoy caring for kids and watching them grow and become attached to the other children in my care.
+Our Preschool and Child care is a State and City licensed daycare home.
+We meet the safety, health and nutritional standards.
+We are CPR and First Aid certified, and the meals we serve are monitored by the USDA Food Program.
+Taking care of children is our choice of profession.
+We enjoy caring for kids and watching them grow and become attached to the other children in our care.

-I am a professional Child Care Provider, not a babysitter.
-My goal is to provide your child/children with a clean, safe, comfortable environment where children can play and learn with guidance and loving care while you are at work or attending school.
-In order to make our relationship as enjoyable as possible, the following child care policies are necessary.
-Child care policies are mutually beneficial requirements necessary to assure there are no misunderstandings between either party; that each party is aware of the requirements, and that these requirements are carried out in a business-like manner.
+We are professional Preschool and Child Care Providers, not babysitters.
+Our goal is to provide your child/children with a clean, safe, comfortable environment where children can play and learn with guidance and loving care while you are at work or attending school.
+In order to make our relationship as enjoyable as possible, the following preschool and child care policies are necessary.
+The policies are mutually beneficial requirements necessary to assure there are no misunderstandings between either party; that each party is aware of the requirements, and that these requirements are carried out in a business-like manner.

 This page covers: Days and hours of operation, fees, full time, part time (no longer available), school age kids (no longer available), late fees, insufficient funds, overtime fees, training/re-certification days, illnesses, immunizations, medications, potty training, meals, supplies, pick up drop off, vacations, provider’s vacation, termination notice, special circumstances, dress code, discipline, parking, car seats, unattended children in the car, unattended running cars, and government subsidy guidelines.

-Before I take the responsibility of caring for your child I “MUST” have the following on file:
+Before we take the responsibility of caring for your child I “MUST” have the following on file:

 · Signed Policy Handbook Agreement